Table of Contents

 Consumers Credit Union

 The interest rate structure is based on a tiered system and as you complete more and more financial transactions, your rate bumps up to the next tier.

 Or you can use online bill pay once a month, access your online banking monthly, and enroll to receive eDocuments rather than paper statements.
 There are also tiers available earning 3.59% APY on balances up to $15,000 and 4.59% on balances up to $20,000.

-You have a few different options as to which checking account you’d like, all come with no minimum account balance so you don’t have to worry about being penalized for not leaving a lot of money in there.
+You have a few different options as to which checking account you’d like, all come with no minimum account balance.
+With Connexus you don’t have to worry about being penalized for not leaving a lot of money in there.

 You can apply for overdraft protection as a line of credit attached to your checking account, so rather than paying an overdraft fee or having your card declined when you’re checking out at a store, you essentially borrow the amount of funds you’re short on.
 The fixed APR for this service is 18%.